bitbased/source-tools/README.md

 ### Visual Indicators

-After setting a tracking base, Source Tools will display:
+After setting a tracking base, Source Tracker will display:

 - **Green indicators** in the gutter for added lines
 - **Blue indicators** in the gutter for modified lines